bw2/ConfigArgParse/README.rst

 -  extensible (:code:`ConfigFileParser` can be subclassed to define a new config file format)
--  unittested by running the unittests that came with argparse but on configargparse, and using tox to test with python2.7+ and python3+
+-  unittested by running the unittests that came with argparse but on configargparse, and using tox to test with Python 2.7 and Python 3+

 Example
 ~~~~~~~